datacarpentry/sql-ecology-lesson/sql.md

 and we often write each of them on their own line for readability.

+> ### Challenge
+>
-***Exercise: Let's try to combine what we've learned so far in a single query.
+> Let's try to combine what we've learned so far in a single
-Using the surveys table write a query to display the three date fields, species ID, and weight in kilograms (rounded to two decimal places), for rodents captured in 1999, ordered alphabetically by the species ID.***
+> query.
+Using the surveys table write a query to display the three date fields,
+> species_id, and weight in kilograms (rounded to two decimal places), for
+> rodents captured in 1999, ordered alphabetically by the species_id.

 **BREAK**